ui-schema/ui-schema/packages/docs/src/content/docs/widget-plugins.md

 - `MinMaxValidator` depends on `RequiredValidator` ✔
     - on render it behaves `strict` only when `required` ✔
+    - strictness: `0` is only invalid when `minimum` is `1` **and** it is `required`, etc.
-    - validation checking outside is always strict ✔
+    - validation checking outside is never strict, this may change (again)
 - sub-schema validation/array validation is done by `validateSchema`  ✔
     - (todo: new override-prop/more docs)
-- **important notice**
-    - `type: object` and `type: array` can **not** be handled like the others because of using the [ValuelessWidgetRenderer](./UISchemaCore.md#ValuelessWidgetRenderer)
-    - this is for performance reasons, a nested object otherwise would trigger a full re-render from it's root-object
-    - use the [schema data provider](./UISchemaCore.md#editor-data-provider) within plugins/widgets that need to access it, build a functional component which wraps a memoized component and only push the values needed further on (or nothing)
-    - arrays and objects should all be valueless and not only "widget-less objects" ❌
-    - arrays should be possible to use `valueless` or `with-value` ❌
-        - good for: full array is handled within one small component
-        - good for: full array is one-level deep and contains only scalar values

 ## Plugin List

 ### DefaultHandler

-Checks if the current schema has a defined `default` keyword and it's value is `undefined`, then it sets the store data and renders further on after it was set.
+Checks if the current schema has a defined `default` keyword and it's value is `undefined`.
+The value is set directly, the actual store is updated within an effect.

 ### ValidityReporter